krzemienski/awesome-from-stars/README.md

 * [macabeus/InputStepByStep](https://github.com/macabeus/InputStepByStep): 📝 A input view for tvOS, useful for testing purposes.
 * [xbmc/inputstream.adaptive](https://github.com/xbmc/inputstream.adaptive): kodi inputstream addon for several manifest types
 * [xbmc/inputstream.ffmpegdirect](https://github.com/xbmc/inputstream.ffmpegdirect): Supports streams opened by FFmpeg's libavformat or Kodi's cURL such as plain TS, HLS and DASH (non-DRM) as well as many others.
 There is support for Archive/Catchup services where there is a replay window and can timeshift across that span.
 Also provides timeshift for live streams where rewind/pause and fast-forward would not have been available.
-* [InsForge/InsForge](https://github.com/InsForge/InsForge): InsForge is a Postgres-based backend with auth, storage, compute, hosting, and AI gateway.
-Built for coding agents.
+* [InsForge/InsForge](https://github.com/InsForge/InsForge): The all-in-one, open-source backend platform for agentic coding.
+InsForge gives your coding agent database, auth, storage, compute, hosting, and AI gateway to ship full-stack apps end-to-end.
 * [abhimishra91/insight](https://github.com/abhimishra91/insight): Repository for Project Insight: NLP as a Service
 * [Kong/insomnia](https://github.com/Kong/insomnia): The open-source, cross-platform API client for GraphQL, REST, WebSockets, SSE and gRPC.
 With Cloud, Local and Git storage.
 * [michaelversus/insomnia-plugin-codegen](https://github.com/michaelversus/insomnia-plugin-codegen): None